VicStew/async-mpesa/readme.md

 println!("{:?}", response);
 ```

-# Methods to call other requests
+# Methods to prepare requests to the mpesa api
 To access different request use the following methods to access the apis mpesa provides.
 1. Account Balance
    ```